+- Counter Terrorism and Security Act 2015

+- Keeping Children Safe in Education 2019

+- Prevent Duty Guidance 2015

+- Working Together to Safeguard Children 2018

+- 13.7.
+Non-statutory Guidance

+- Promoting fundamental British values as part of SMSC in schools: DfE

+- Departmental advice for maintained schools 2014

+13.8.
+Definitions
-- Counter Terrorism and Security Act 2015 - Keeping Children Safe in Education 2019 - Prevent Duty Guidance 2015 - Working Together to Safeguard Children 2018 - 12.7.
-Non-statutory Guidance - Promoting fundamental British values as part of SMSC in schools: DfE - Departmental advice for maintained schools 2014 - 12.8.
-Definitions - 12.8.1.
-Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 12.8.2.
-Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 12.8.3.
-British Values are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - 12.9.
-It is the role of the Safeguarding Lead, Headteacher and Governing Body to ensure that the college meets its statutory duties with regard to preventing radicalisation. - 12.10.
-Role of Designated Safeguarding Lead

-It is the role of the designated safeguarding lead to:

-- 12.10.1. ensure that staff understand the issues of radicalisation, that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
-WRAP training is compulsory for all teaching staff, admin staff and the site team to complete (see 12.14) - 12.10.2. receive safeguarding concerns about pupils who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation - 12.10.3. make referrals to appropriate agencies with regard to concerns about radicalisation to contact the Bromley PREVENT Engagement officer [Rob Affleck] 07775 036482 to discuss any concerns - 12.10.4. liaise with partners, including the local authority and the police - 12.10.5. complete a school PREVENT Risk assessment. - 12.11.
+- 13.8.1.
+Extremism is defined in the 2011 Prevent strategy as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 13.8.2.
+Radicalisation refers to the process by which a person comes to support terrorism and extremist ideologies associated with terrorist groups. - 13.8.3.
+British Values are democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - 13.9.
+It is the role of the Safeguarding Lead, Headteacher and Governing Body to ensure that the college meets its statutory duties with regard to preventing radicalisation. - 13.10.
+Role of Designated Safeguarding Lead It is the role of the designated safeguarding lead to: - 13.10.1. ensure that staff understand the issues of radicalisation, that they are able to recognise the signs of vulnerability or radicalisation and know how to refer their concerns.
+WRAP training is compulsory for all teaching staff, admin staff and the site team to complete (see 12.14) - 13.10.2. receive safeguarding concerns about pupils who may be vulnerable to the risk of radicalisation or are showing signs of radicalisation - 13.10.3. make referrals to appropriate agencies with regard to concerns about radicalisation to contact the Bromley PREVENT Police:ChannelProject@met.pnn.police.uk to discuss any concerns - 13.10.4. liaise with partners, including the local authority and the police - 13.10.5. complete a school PREVENT Risk assessment.

+13.11.
 Role of staff